111: Moon Zero Two

 Hey, it’s ‘60s glasnost.

-Mikhail Gorbachev was the General Secretary of the Communist Party of the Soviet Union from 1985 to 1991; his term was marked by a desire for more openness (“glasnost”), which eventually led to greater freedoms for the Soviet people.
+Mikhail Gorbachev was the general secretary of the Communist Party of the Soviet Union from 1985 to 1991, just before the USSR collapsed; his term was marked by a desire for more openness (“glasnost”), which eventually led to greater freedoms for the Soviet people.

 “Old Glory” is a nickname for the American flag first coined in the 1820s by William Driver, a U.S. ship captain.
 The name was originally for his personal flag, which is now on display at the Smithsonian Institution.